 Atira Ariffin In North Korea

 North.
 Korea.
 Two words that conjure up images of despotic dictatorship, outdated communism and the ultimate in espionage and secrecy – something like an Asian Wayward Pines.
-However, the truth is that the county has been maintaining quite reasonably civil relations with other countries.
-The country officially known as the Democratic People’s Republic of Korea (DPRK) has diplomatic relations with 166 countries, with embassies in 47 country.
+However, the truth is that the nation has been maintaining quite reasonably civil relations with other countries all this while.
+This socialist state officially known as the Democratic People’s Republic of Korea (DPRK) has diplomatic relations with 166 countries, with embassies in 47 country.
 Malaysia is one of those countries, with relations between the two starting in June 1973.
 There has been a Malaysian embassy in Pyongyang since 2004 while the DPRK embassy opened in Kuala Lumpur in 1974.
 What’s interesting is that in 2009 Malaysia became the first country in the world whose citizens can enter North Korea without a visa!
 One Malaysian who has travelled to the seemingly reclusive country is architect Ar.
-Atira Ariffin, who went to North Korea in the summer of 2016 as part of collaborative project.
-Exclusive to Gadabout, she shared with us a little bit about her experience there – a little bit about the adventure of Atira Ariffin in North Korea.
+Atira Ariffin, who went to North Korea in the summer of 2016 as part of a collaborative project.
+Exclusive to Gadabout, she shared with us a little bit about her experience there – a little bit about the adventures of Atira Ariffin in North Korea.

 In Her Own Words: Atira Ariffin In North Korea